How To Swim On Your Period

 Sure thing!
 Let's break down some FAQs:

-What makes KT swimwear different from period underwear?
+What makes period swimwear different from period underwear?

-Bonus: our swimsuits offer +50 UPF protection, which means the fabric helps harmful UV radiation from the sun.
+Bonus: Our swimsuits offer +50 UPF protection, which means the fabric helps protect harmful UV radiation from the sun.

 But how does it work?

-The layers in the gusset of the underwear work to trap and absorb your period blood so it doesn’t leak in the water (or on land!)
-It features the same absorbent technology as our underwear, but it has an extra thin layer of waterproof material for added protection when you go swimming.
+The layers in the gusset of the underwear absorb period blood to help prevent leaks in the water (or on land!).
+It features the same absorbent technology as our underwear to help prevent leaks while swimming.

-How do they lock in your period but still get clean in the washing machine?
+How do they lock in period blood but still get clean in the washing machine?

 I've heard period flow stops in water, is this true?

-If your flow is medium to light, or you’re at the end of your period — you can wear these completely solo.
-If your flow is heavy but you’re planning to hit the water, you can still wear a tampon or menstrual cup while swimming if that's what you're comfortable with, and our swimwear can serve as backup protection.
-Our period swimwear will catch any leaks that might sneak in, especially if you’re going in and out of the water.
-Everyone’s period is different, and you know your flow best!
+If your teen's flow is light, or they're at the end of your period, they can likely wear period swim solo.
+If their flow is heavy and they're planning to hit the water, they can wear a tampon or menstrual cup with our swimwear as backup protection.
+Everyone’s period is different, and you and your teen know their needs best.

-PS: If you really like them, you can wear these when you're not on your period, too!
+PS: If you really like them, your teen can wear these when they're not on your period, too!
+The suits look and feel just like regular swimwear.

 Anywhere!
 In a lake, at the beach, in the pool, running through the sprinkler, catching some rays in the backyard.
 Whether it’s a freshwater swim or a relaxing hot tub dip, they’re equally comfy (and leakproof) both in the water and on land.